SamiKalliomaki/eppabasic/README.md

 instead of just adding tons of script tags to the page header.

 ## The future
-Now, as the summer is over, we have less time to do programming, but we are still using all of our leisure time on working on EppaBasic.
-The main consern is to publish the first stable version to the public this fall.
-We are also planning to rewrite the compiler again, this time following the modern guide lines in compiler engineering.
+After the summer 2014, the development has been more or less on halt.
+We are still hoping that we, or someone else, would have time to continue the development in the future.

 Best regards,
 EppaBasic development team.